Front of the Class: Production

-The script was adapted from the book by Brad Cohen, and the movie was directed by Peter Werner.
+The script was adapted from the book Front of the Class: How Tourette Syndrome Made Me the Teacher I Never Had by Brad Cohen and Lisa Wysockyby and the movie was directed by Peter Werner.
 Production was in Shreveport, Louisiana.

 Following his 2006 appearance on The Oprah Winfrey Show, in 2007 Cohen spoke at a conference after Timothy Shriver of the Special Olympics.
 According to Shriver, "The audience 'was laughing, then crying, then laughing, then crying, then cheering, and at the end, they gave him a huge standing ovation.'"
 Shriver suggested the movie to Cohen and became the executive producer one year later.

-To portray Cohen's tics accurately, Wolk and Kay viewed videotapes and worked with a dialect coach, describing their preparation as a "Tourette's boot camp".
+To portray Cohen's tics accurately, James Wolk and Dominic Scott Kay viewed videotapes and worked with a dialect coach, describing their preparation as a "Tourette's boot camp".
 Cohen said the portrayal of his tics is "very, very authentic".
-Heaton, the mother of four children, was attracted to the script because she related to the strong mother: "Finally, she went to the library herself—as mothers will do to fight to the end for their kids and find out what's wrong—and realized he had Tourettes," Heaton explained.
+Patricia Heaton, the mother of four children, was attracted to the script because she related to the strong mother: "Finally, she went to the library herself—as mothers will do to fight to the end for their kids and find out what's wrong—and realized he had Tourettes," Heaton explained.

 Although tics steadily decline for most children as they pass through adolescence, Cohen still has frequent and loud vocal tics and barking.
 He joked: "I'm hoping I don't get kicked out of my own movie."